A GLIMPSE INTO THE AFRICAN MIGRATION SEASON

 Expressions of friendship and affection are displayed here between wild beasts in ways that would put to shame many of our own race.
 Despite their identity as an apex predator, there is no question about the love and harmony between two Cheetah siblings.

 Should you have the chance I cannot encourage you enough to embrace the opportunity and go experience this incredible event.
 You will see the cycle of life as it unfolds and write your own story to share once you depart.
-I’ll be returning there again in 2017 to lead my Premium African Migration Safari, if you’d like more information you’ll find it here at this link.
+I’ll be returning there again next year to lead my Premium African Migration Safari, if you’d like more information you’ll find it here at this link.

 If you’d like to see a collection of images from my recent trip please visit my Africa – Masai Mara Portfolio.